-Computational Propaganda: Bots, Targeting, And The Future
+Computational Propaganda: Bots, Targeting And The Future

 A long time ago, when I was working on my Ph.D. research, I learned to use supercomputers to track the complex 3-D motions of gas blown into space by dying stars.